zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/coherance-labs/features/features.md

-## Coherence Labs
+# Coherence Features

-This lab walks you through the steps for running different Coherence Labs

-## Before You Begin
+## Introduction

-**What Do You Need?**
+These Coherence Labs are exercises to visuslaize the different features of Coherence as a distributed in-memory data-grid.

+Estimated Lab Time: n minutes

+### Objectives
 This lab assumes you have completed the following labs:
 - Lab 1:  Login to Oracle Cloud
 - Lab 2:  Generate SSH Key
 - Lab 3:  Create Compute instance
 - Lab 4:  Environment setup

-## Lab Description

-  These Coherence Labs are exercises to visuslaize the different features of Coherence as a distributed in-memory data-grid.

 ## Prerequisites for Java